West View Park

 West View Park officially opened on May 23, 1906 with a carousel, a mill chute ride called the "Mystic Chute," and a figure eight roller coaster.
 At first, many borough residents were concerned with the noise and crowds generated by the park.
 The Park Company compromised with the Borough and agreed to operate the roller coaster and the flying horse on alternate Sundays.
 In addition, the shooting gallery and dance hall would be closed on Sundays.

-Kennywood began putting money towards television advertisements and spent million on new attractions.
+Kennywood began putting money towards television advertisements and spent millions on new attractions.
 West View Park was unable to keep up as attendance and funds decreased.

 Danceland burned down in 1973, and by then the park was experiencing financial troubles, so it was not rebuilt.
 Struggling to draw crowds and compete with Kennywood, the park was forced to close on Labory Day 1977.
 The T.M.
 Harton Company voted to close the park and sell

 Eventually, the land was purchased by FRA Associates.
 The remaining structures were torn down and turned into the West View Park Shopping Center in 1981.